 Where does your data come from?

 The Social Security Administration (SSA) for baby name popularity and population size.
 The SSA publishes background information on how the data is collected and distributed for the interested.
 Average elementary school size comes from the National Center for Educational Statistics.
-Similar names are computed using a combination of edit distance, and data from Name Nerds.
+Similar names are computed using a combination of string and phonetic edit distances.

 Were there really ten boys named Sarah in 2015?